List of Diary of a Wimpy Kid characters: Aunt Veronica

-Aunt Veronica is Greg's aunt and Susan's sister.
+Veronica is Greg's aunt and Susan's sister.
 Greg states that she has never been seen in person since he was three or four years old, probably because being with the family in person stresses her out, but calls her family members on video chat.
 When Greg was sitting on the toilet playing games on his new phone (which was actually a hand-me-down from his mother), she accidentally started a video chat with him.
 This startled him, leading to him dropping the phone into the toilet.
-She appears in Hard Luck multiple times by video conference on a tablet and the used phone that Susan gave to Greg.
+She appears in Hard Luck multiple times via video conference and in person in Hot Mess, where it is revealed that she owns a celebrity dog named Dazzle, who became a social media star after constantly appearing in her videos about money investments, forcing her to move twice after constantly getting free stuff and people showing up at her house to see Dazzle.
+She also formerly had a boyfriend named Noah.

 Aunt Gretchen

-Aunt Gretchen is Susan's youngest sister.
+Gretchen is Susan's youngest sister.
 She has two out-of-control twin sons, Malvin and Malcolm.
 Gretchen has at least thirty pets.
 In Hard Luck, she takes her pets with her, and her rabbit has a litter of bunnies, angering Frank since Gretchen lied that her rabbit was a boy.

 Malvin and Malcolm

 Malvin and Malcolm are Gretchen's two sons, the nephews of Susan, and the cousins of Greg, Rodrick, and Manny.
 They are out-of-control kids who used to wear child leashes.
-Once, they played throw and catch with a large sharp piece of concrete.
-Eventually, Malvin had to go to the emergency room to get stitches in his forehead.
+Once they played throw and catch with a large sharp piece of concrete.
+Eventually, Malvin had to go to the emergency room to get stitches on his forehead.
 Malcolm is the wilder twin.
-While Malvin was getting stitches, Malcolm got hold of Frank's shaving kit and shaved his head and eyebrow.
+While Malvin was getting stitches, Malcolm got hold of Frank's shaving kit and shaved his head and unibrow.
 He also called the police to report Greg's family for running out of ketchup.
 This results in Frank angrily making them leave early.
+They also have a habit of writing and drawing inappropriate things on various materials, one example being a tablecloth in Hot Mess.